6 Best Day Trips to Pompeii from Sorrento

 Other popular activities in Sorrento

-More about: Day Trips to Pompeii from Sorrento
+More about: 6 Best Day Trips to Pompeii from Sorrento

-There are many reasons to stay in Sorrento: it is close to Naples, it is a quiet town and well connected to the main attractions of the area.
-In the things to see and do in Sorrento, we can add an excursion to the archaeological site of Pompeii.
+There are many reasons to stay in Sorrento: it is close to Naples, it is a quiet town, and it is well connected to the main attractions in the area.
+Among the things to see and do in Sorrento, we can add an excursion to the archaeological site of Pompeii.

-It is very extensive and is located a few kilometers from Sorrento.
-Moreover, Pompeii is very visited and it is important to know as many details as possible before booking an excursion.
+It is very extensive and located a few kilometers from Sorrento.
+In addition, Pompeii is very popular, so it is important to know as many details as possible before booking an excursion.

 Ruins of Pompeii| ©Hellotickets